 1. Automated Interactions

-Automatically opens the next feature: navigation tools are launched once the route is selected
+Sets of navigation tools are launched once the route is selected.

 Initial Design Before Iterations

-Requires more hand activations and causes more physical exhaustion to the astronauts.
+Previous iterations require more hand activations and cause physical exhaustion to the astronauts.

 2. Did More With Less

 Too many tools become visually obtrusive for lunar task performance, therefore we merged multiple features into one with new solutions.

 Mini-map provides short-range and long-range direction but takes up space